siddharthvdn/vra_codefundo/README.md

 ## Issues to be tackled
 Recent floods in the states of Kerala and Nagaland have highlighted a major issue with the present disaster management systems : **resource allocation and the resultant deficit**.
 Most of the time, the deficit isn't caused by the actual unavailability of the resources with the disaster management teams.
 In fact, in the event of the Kerala floods, a huge amount of resources in one relief camp were observed to be discarded(especially clothes), even when some people in other relief camps needed them very badly.
-The main issue here is the lack of **co-ordination** between the relief camps and the **lack efficient transfer** of resources between the camps.
+The main issue here is the lack of **co-ordination** between the relief camps and the **lack of efficient transfer** of resources between the camps.

 We tackle this problem with the reasonable assumption that the camps are well equipped with mobile/computing devices with internet and GPS connectivity, and if they are not reachable by any technical means, it is unable to include them in the coordination process.